ChantalAG/Machine-Learning/README.md

 2. Which model had the best recall score?

     All the models had an average recall score of 0.99.
-The Random versampler and the Smote oversampler both had the highest recall score of 1 for high risk.
+The Random oversampler and the Smote oversampler both had the highest recall score of 1 for high risk.

 3. Which model had the best geometric mean score?